 We know that deep learning models require a large amount of data.
 When you only have a small dataset, it may not be enough to train a good model.
 In such cases, you can use data augmentation to generate more training data.

 Geometric transformations such as flipping, cropping, rotation, and translation are some commonly used data augmentation techniques.
 Applying image data augmentation not only expands your dataset by creating variation but also reduces overfitting.

 5. Data Generation

 Sometimes, real data may not be available.
 In such cases, synthetic data can be generated to training your custom detection model.
 Due to its low cost, use of synthetic data generation has been increasing in machine learning.

 Generative Adversarial Networks (GANs) is one of many techniques which is used for synthetic data generation.
-GAN is a generative modelling technique, where artificial instances are created from a dataset in such a way that the similar characteristics of the original set are retained.
+GAN is a generative modelling technique, where artificial instances are created from a dataset in such a way that similar characteristics of the original set are retained.

 In the next post, we will look at the next step in training your custom detector, that is, labelling your dataset.
-So stay tuned.